*** This post was updated on 16 October 2018 to reflect recent waste policy developments***

 Will the new Government bring change?

-Some have argued that we may see change with the new Government, and certainly recent rhetoric has made us hopeful.
-For example, in response to the World Bank data, Hon Eugenie Sage (the Associate Minister for the Environment with responsibility for the Waste portfolio) stated in January this year: “This is a serious problem and I am reviewing implementation of the Waste Minimisation Act to see how it can be more effectively used.
+The new Government’s rhetoric has made us hopeful.
+In January 2018, Hon Eugenie Sage (the Associate Minister for the Environment with responsibility for the Waste portfolio) stated: “This [waste[ is a serious problem and I am reviewing implementation of the Waste Minimisation Act to see how it can be more effectively used.
 It’s a good law, with effective provisions, but they haven’t been used to the extent they should have.”

-Ultimately, we don’t see waste as a party political issue and we think that it doesn’t pay to be complacent.
-It’s important to keep the pressure on and to make clear to whoever is in power that we want to see action on waste (especially at a time when the Government is reviewing the WMA’s implementation and deciding what actions to take).
+Ultimately, we don’t see waste as a party political issue.
+We think that it doesn’t pay to be complacent.
+It’s important to keep the pressure on and to make clear to whoever is in power that we want to see action on waste (especially at a time when the Government is looking at using the WMA more and deciding what actions to take).
 By the same token, it’s important that we know about the WMA and/or what it could achieve, so that our advocacy is sufficiently focused on the powers that the Government already has to make change.